FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/honey_i_shrunk_the_target_variable.md

 *residual distribution* I am actually referring to the distribution $y - \hat y$ with $y\sim p(y)$.
 Thus the residual distribution is determined by $p(y)$ except for a shift of $\hat y$.
 So what kind of assumptions can we make about it?
 In case of a linear model as in $\eqref{eqn:linear-model}$, we assume $p(y)$ to be normally distributed but it could also be anything else.
 In our car pricing use-case, we know that $p(y)$ will be non-negative as no one is gonna give you money if you take a working car.
-Let me know if you have counter-example ;-)
+Let me know if you have a counter-example ;-)
 This rules out the normal distribution and thus the log-normal distribution might be an obvious assumption for $p(y)$ but we will come back later to that.

 For now, we gonna consider $\eqref{eqn:int_residual}$ again and note that our model, whatever it is, will somehow try to minimize $\eqref{eqn:int_residual}$ by choosing a proper $\hat y$.